 During the summer after junior year, fellows have the opportunity to work more independently with guidance from a faculty mentor and the support of the fellowship program.
 Fellows should plan on working on their projects full-time for ten weeks.
 That time can be spend on or off campus, or in some combination of locations.
 Summer research may include a variety of activities, including reading, writing, fieldwork, language study, participation in another research program, and research intensive internships.
 Each spring, the junior fellows consult with their mentors and write summer research proposals, which include their goals, activities, and a plan for communicating with their mentors and the program director.
 In the rare event that the plan includes participation in another program that pays a stipend or in a paid internship or other position, the fellow will be asked to provide a budget to the director to determine the appropriate stipend amount.
 Rising seniors submit substantial research papers in late August, and give presentations about their research to the Williams community in September.

-At the end of the summer, just before the start of fall semester, we hold a three-day retreat for senior fellows.
-The goals of the retreat are to provide the seniors with time to reconnect as a cohort (in some cases after study abroad), to reflect on their summer research, and to prepare for the fall semester.
-Activities include: sharing summer research experiences; GRE review sessions; conversations with a graduate student; a reception with mentors and librarians; and workshops on the statement of purpose, graduate school interviews, setting goals and planning for senior year, and preparing for oral presentations.
+Early in the fall semester, we hold a three-day retreat for senior fellows.
+The goals of the retreat are to provide the seniors with time to reconnect as a cohort (in some cases after study abroad), to reflect on their summer research, and to prepare for the fall semester and graduate school admissions process.
+Activities include: sharing summer research experiences; conversations with former fellows; and workshops on the statement of purpose, graduate school interviews, and finding funding.
+At the conclusion of the retreat, fellows set personal and professional goals and plan for senior year.

 ADRF: The office of Special Academic Programs requires each fellow to submit a Project Proposal before each term of research and a Research Report at the end of each term to document the individual fellowship activity and progress.
 Research papers or any other written work is submitted along with the research report. entors are also asked to write up brief reports at the end of each academic year.
 All of these reports are used to document the progress individual fellows and of the ADRF as a whole.
 They are also saved in files that are often referred to for reference checks and letters of recommendation when fellows apply for fellowships, jobs, and graduate school.